gdjohnson/TK19/concepts/inexact sciences.md

 We assume that these new dimensions of the work can appear because different interpreters approach it with different experiences and concerns, view it from within different contexts, and come at it from the vantage point of different interpretive traditions.
 We assume that we can learn from these interpretations and, indeed, that we can learn in a distinctive sense: not in the sense that we approach the one true or real meaning of the text or work of art but rather in the sense simply that we come to understand new dimensions of its meaning and thus to understand it in an expanded way.

 I emphasize “contemporary treatment” because this attitude toward interpretations is not “natural.”
 It is the product of a century of [[discursiveGames|discursive warfare]] in literary theory, much of which began with warring over the “correct” interpretation of a text, then moved on to warring over the “proper” interpretive frame/s, and has finally settled on a pluralistic indeterminacy.
 In other words, it is _anticompatibilism_ and exclusivity of explanation which apparently constitute our natural positions on matters.
-(And here I wish I could strikethrough the term natural in the way of Derrida, to show the necessity and hopeless misfit of the word).
-John Nerst’s _erisology_ is an ally here, with its frames of [[torque epistemology]], of partial narratives and partial derivatives, of confusions born from overextended theses (_Reality is socially constructed_, instead of _Much of our sense of reality is social_.)
+(And here I wish I could strikethrough the term natural in the way of Derrida, to show the necessity and hopeless misfit of the word). [[John Nerst]]’s _[[erisology]]_ is an ally here, with its frames of [[torque epistemology|signals and correctives]], of partial narratives and partial derivatives, of confusions born from overextended theses (_Reality is socially constructed_, instead of _Much of our sense of reality is social_.)

 Each frame opens up vision as much as it closes vision down.
 Of relevance here is [[Kenneth Liberman|Ken Liberman]]’s observations of coffee-tasting, which builds off the work of Merleau-Ponty on “chiasmic intertwining”: